aristocratos/bpytop/README.md

 #* Read disks list from /etc/fstab.
 This also disables only_physical.
 use_fstab=True

+#* Toggles if io stats should be shown in regular disk usage view
+show_io_stat=True

 #* Toggles io mode for disks, showing only big graphs for disk read/write speeds.
 io_mode=False

 #* Set to True to show combined read/write io graphs in io mode.
 io_graph_combined=False

-#* Set the top speed for the io graphs in MiB/s (10 by default), use format "device:speed" seperate disks with a comma ",".
+#* Set the top speed for the io graphs in MiB/s (10 by default), use format "device:speed" separate disks with a comma ",".
 #* Example: "/dev/sda:100, /dev/sdb:20"
 io_graph_speeds=""